lyds-jane/IA/planning.md

 Success Criteria
 --
+Since the client has no previous experience with website development; I decided to create two sets of success criteria.
+I created the main one for the client, that was more focused on user-based needs, and did not go in-depth into the computer science

 After discussing the product with the client over the phone, I developped the following success criteria:

 * The main site is public and accessible and will have the following pages: